PJaros/pyRobiGame/README.md

 # pyRobiGame
-Python Game which allows to control the avatar from over the network.
+Python Game which allows to control a avatar from over the network.